Selorm958/Selorm958/README.md

 ### About

 Motivated, results-driven professional with extensive experience in data management processes and statistical methods, as well as financial management and strategic marketing.
 Possessing a unique blend of analytical skills, technological acumen, and leadership capabilities.
 Superior skills in translating complex data and ideas into sound, easily understood strategic recommendations.
-Currently completing a distinguished record of service with the United States Army as a Tactical Data Specialist and seeking a challenging new opportunity as a Data Analyst and Business Intelligence professional.
+Currently completing a distinguished record of service with the United States Army as a Tactical Data Specialist and seeking a challenging new opportunity as a member of a Data Science team.

 #### Skills and Qualifications